Stream Episodes of Julia Child’s The French Chef Courtesy of WGBH

 The web-streaming service WGBH Passport is adding more than 50 classic episodes.

-Rainy August weekend plans: binge-watch vintage episodes of The French Chef, and maybe embark on an epic cooking adventure, to pregame what would be Julia Child’s 106th birthday (it’s August 15).
+Weekend plans: binge-watch vintage episodes of The French Chef, and maybe embark on an epic cooking adventure, to pregame what would be Julia Child’s 106th birthday (it’s August 15).
 WGBH, which produced the groundbreaking culinary TV show in Boston, just added a dozen classic episodes and counting to its online streaming service.

 This is the first time WGBH has made full episodes of The French Chef available to an online audience.
 The show aired from 1963-73 and was the first cooking show on television.

 Child, who was in her 50s when she started her broadcast career, built on the success of her cookbook, Mastering the Art of French Cooking, to introduce Americans to accessible French cuisine.
 Dishes like coq au vin and mousse au chocolat were thought of as restaurant indulgences only, but with her infectious love of food and wine and her down-to-earth instructional style, Child inspired a generation of home cooks to think beyond the microwave.